AQNclasses/notes241-fa25/6-midterm.md

 (without CoPilot) and Eclipse for text editors.
 Send me requests for other text editors ASAP.

-If you plan to take exam in the DAC, contact me to
+If you plan to take exam in the DAC, contact me to schedule a time to complete your coding portion (the DAC cannot support our coding environment).
+You will complete the coding portion in my office.

 We will hold an in-class review session on Friday, October 31.
 Bring questions.

+You are allowed a note sheet: you may type or hand-write notes on one side of an 8.5"x11" piece of paper.

 # Full topic list